| Return

 after that in April 1972 I went to work at SUNY Plattsburgh.
 Along the

 way I picked up a master's degree in educational administration.
+Currently,

 although retired, I still work a couple of days a week at the college.